 36th ENGINEER COMMAND SERGEANT MAJOR

-CSM Padgett’s awards and decorations include: Bronze Star Medal, Meritorious Service Medal (6th OLC) Army Commendation Medal (2nd OLC), Army Achievement Medal (5th OLC), Army Superior Unit Award, Good Conduct Medal (8th Award), National Defense Service Medal (2nd Award) Southwest Asia Service Medal, Afghanistan Campaign Medal, Global War on Terrorism Service Medal, Armed Forces Expeditionary Medal, Humanitarian Service Medal (2nd Award), Military Outstanding Volunteer Service Medal, Noncommissioned Officer Professional Development Ribbon (Numeral 4) Army Service Ribbon, Overseas Service Ribbon (Numeral 2), NATO Medal (Afghanistan), Kuwait Liberation Medal (Government of Saudi Arabia), Kuwait Liberation Medal (Government of Afghanistan), Drill Sergeant Badge, Airborne Badge, and the Air Assault Badge.
-He has also earned the Engineer Bronze Order of the DeFleury Award, and is a member of the prestigious Sergeant Audie Murphy Club.
-CSM Padgett is an ordained Pastor.
+His awards and decorations include the Bronze Star Medal (Oak Leaf Cluster), Meritorious Service Medal (with three Oak Leaf Clusters), Army Commendation Medal (with five Oak Leaf Clusters), Army Achievement Medal (with four Oak Leaf Clusters), Good Conduct Medal (7th Award), National Defense Service Medal (2nd Award), Armed Forces Expeditionary Medal (2nd Award), Southwest Asia Service Medal (3 Bronze Stars), Afghanistan Campaign Medal, Iraq Campaign Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Humanitarian Service Medal (2nd Award), Military Outstanding Volunteer Service Medal, NCO Professional Development Ribbon (4), Army Service Ribbon, Overseas Service Ribbon (2nd Award), UN Operations in Somalia Medal, NATO (ISAF) Medal, Kuwait Liberation Medal (Saudi Arabia), Kuwait Liberation Medal (Kuwait), Sapper Tab, Senior Parachutist Badge, Operators Badge, Drivers Badge, and German Armed Forces Efficiency Badge (4 Bronze Awards).
+He was also awarded the Bronze DeFleury medal of the Army Corps of Engineers and is a member of the prestigious Sergeant Audie Murphy Club.